-A1.
+- A1.
 In accordance with the Vision and Objective 1, the focus of development shall be to provide new housing to meet the needs of a growing community.
-In addition, all development in the Area - whether residential or commercial - will need to be imaginatively and well designed so as to complement rather than to stand out from existing buildings in the Area (Objective 2).

-A2.
-The NPPF states as a core planning principle (article 17) that planning should "always seek to secure high quality design and a good standard of amenity for all existing and future occupants of land and buildings".
+In addition, all development in the Area whether residential or commercial will need to be well designed so as to complement and reflect existing buildings in the Area (Objective 2). - A2.
+The NPPF states as a core planning principle (paragraph 17) that planning should "always seek to secure high quality design and a good standard of amenity for all existing and future occupants of land and buildings".
 It also states (56) that "good design is a key aspect of sustainable development, is indivisible from good planning, and should contribute positively to making places better for people".
 The London Plan (Policy 7.6) says that "architecture should make a positive contribution to a coherent public realm, streetscape and wider cityscape.
 It should incorporate the highest quality materials and designs appropriate to its context".
-These policies shall be clearly and demonstrably applied in Fortune Green and West Hampstead.
+These principles and policies shall be clearly and demonstrably applied in Fortune Green and West Hampstead. - A3.

-A3.
 The NPPF (60) states that it is "proper to seek to promote or reinforce local distinctiveness" and says (58) that development shall "respond to local character and history, and reflect the identity of local surroundings and materials".
-As outlined in 2.2 & 2.5, many parts of Fortune Green and West Hampstead have a clear architectural heritage - with an attractive character and a distinct local identity.
-These positive features need to be protected and preserved.
-New developments in such areas - particularly terraced streets - need to fit in rather than stand out.
+As outlined in 2.2 & 2.5 many parts of Fortune Green and West Hampstead have a clear architectural heritage - with an attractive character and a distinct local identity.
+These positive features are strongly supported (as set out in the Consultation Statement) and need to be protected and preserved.
+New developments in such areas particularly terraced streets - need to be sensitive to the defining characteristics of the local area in terms of their proportion, height, scale, massing, materials, storey height and rooflines.
 Larger developments, while reflecting new design, need to incorporate design features that reflect the character of existing development, using materials (such as red brick) which complement existing buildings.
-Innovation is not ruled out, however schemes incorporating innovation will need to make a persuasive case for such development and demonstrate the suitably of such schemes.
+Innovation is not ruled out, however schemes incorporating innovation will need to make a persuasive case for such development and demonstrate the suitability of such schemes.